-What are the advantages of buying a yacht from a series platform as opposed to totally custom built?
+What are the advantages of buying a yacht from a series platform as opposed to a totally custom-built?

-At what length is it usually necessary to bring in permanent crew for a boat/yacht?
+At what length is it usually necessary to bring in a permanent crew for a boat/yacht?

 How much vacation time do crew expect to get per year?